pateldd1/Terraform-Dockerize-and-CI-CD-Your-DevOps/README.md

+# Terraform

-# Instructions to run the app
+# Instructions to run the app locally
 1. Install Node (Google Instructions)

 2. Install Dependencies for the App